jdinel/dotfiles-openbsd/README.md

-# dotfiles-openbsd
+## A collection of my usual config files for OpenBSD environments.

-My various dotfiles for the OpenBSD operating system.
+Use at will.